UPcload/FitAnalytics-WebWidget-iOS/README.md

 3. Exposing several methods that allow controlling the widget.
 4. Defining the **FITAWebWidgetHandler** interface, which allows registering various callbacks (by implementing them as interface methods).
 These callbacks are invoked by the widget controller through various events (e.g. when a user closes the widget, when the widget displays a recommendation,   etc.).

-Optionally, you can also include the purchase reporting for the order confirmantion page/view.
+Preferably, you can also include the purchase reporting for the order confirmantion page/view.

 ---